 Even if you or the children are not big 'bowl of cereal' fans, this guide is worth reading for the lowdown on breakfast facts.
-It also includes ideas that don't involve bowls of breakfast cereal including smoothies to go, toad in the hole (I call these one-eyes) and even dessert for breakfast.
+Ideas that don't involve bowls of breakfast cereal include smoothies to go, toad in the hole (I call these one-eyes) and dessert for breakfast.

-As a bonus, it is in black and white for young ones to colour in and personalise on rainy days, during the holidays and when travelling.
+As a bonus, it is in black and white for young ones to colour in and personalise on rainy days, during the holidays and when traveling.

-No matter what time you start eating after you wake up, make your first foods worthwhile for both your body’s sake and the pleasure of your tastebuds.
-Print off 'My Brekkie Book' to see what the children’s reactions are.
+No matter what time you start eating after you wake up, make your first foods worthwhile for both your body's sake and the pleasure of your tastebuds.
+View and print off 'My Brekkie Book' to see what the children's reactions are.
 Share it with others.

-With late nights, sleep overs and sleep ins, healthy routines are easily lost over holidays but nutrition is as important as ever.
-For youngsters, routine in both meal and sleep times helps keep them in an even mood and well nourished.
+With late nights, sleep overs and sleep ins, healthy routines are easily lost over holidays but nutrition is always important.
+For youngsters, routine in both meal and sleep times helps keep them in an even mood (and you less snappy) and well nourished.
 For grown-ups, the first food of the day has got to be good enough to meet the demands of the hours ahead.